ctrekker/picopter/README.md

 ## Submodules
 ### `gobbledegook`
-A far easier-to-use interface to the Bluetooth LE server interface.
+A far easier-to-use interface to the Bluetooth LE server API.
 See more details in its own separate repository.

 ## Building
 This project uses GNU autotools to build.
 The root project requires no extra dependencies beyond GNU C++ compiler and autotools.
 However, the subproject `gobbledegook` has several other dependencies which can be found in its own repository.